A review of Wildsmith Skin Stillness Body Oil - what ingredients are in it, how they work, how to use it and the results on how it performed

 *Essential Oil **Naturally occurring fragrance allergen

-There are a host of great oils in this blend.
+There are a host of great oils in the Stillness blend.
 Grapeseed is particularly good for itchy or dry skin and the Evening Primrose penetrates well to help soften and smooth.
 The Raspberry oil is anti-inflammatory and both the Raspberry and Rosehips oils are soothing and moisturising and great for mature, dry or sensitive skin.
 The Chia Seed oil is rich in fatty acids and is highly moisturising with a silky feel and the Oat Kernel oil hydrates and softens and is also good for sensitive skin.
 I love the addition of the Sea Buckthorn oil too, packed with vitamins and highly anti-inflammatory, great for anti-ageing and boosting skin healing and regeneration.
 The whole oil blend works well to protect the skin barrier and help prevent moisture loss.

 There are nine essential oils blended in the Stillness body oil and are a great mix for calming and relaxing the mind and body at the end of the day.